Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Computational Resources

-Each student was given an access to an individual Linux virtual machine, created using the University of Edinburgh’s Research Cloud Computing Service, Eleanor, deployed on the OpenStack platform [@ecdf].
+Each student was given access to an individual Linux virtual machine, created using the University of Edinburgh’s Research Cloud Computing Service, Eleanor, deployed on the OpenStack platform [@ecdf].
 The machines were launched from an Ubuntu 22.04.3 LTS with Xfce Desktop Environment image, which has been saved to be re-used for future instances of the course.
 The machines had GROMACS 2024.4, VMD 1.9.4 and Xmgrace 5.1.25 software installed.
 Network storage was also mounted on each machine to enable access to the course materials and the transfer of outputs off the machine.
 Provisioned with 4 virtual CPU cores, 8GB RAM, and 80GB disk, these resources can easily be increased if required.
 Local accounts with randomly generated passwords were created for the students on the machines.
 Each student accessed their assigned machine through Remote Desktop using their assigned username and password.

-The resource-heavy simulations (i.e., equilibration and production runs) were performed on NVIDIA A100 20GB Multi Instance GPUs (MIGs) on the University of Edinburgh’s Research Compute Cluster, Eddie.[@ecdf]
+The resource-heavy simulations (i.e., equilibration and production runs) were performed on NVIDIA A100 20GB Multi-Instance GPUs (MIGs) on the University of Edinburgh’s Research Compute Cluster, Eddie [@ecdf].
 The Eddie compute cluster uses the Altair Grid Engine Scheduler and the Rocky Linux 9 operating system.
 To enable shorter queuing times for the students, 10 MIGs were ringfenced for them for the duration of the course.
 The ringfenced MIGs were on a single compute node with 64 CPU cores and 768GB of system RAM.